bitfocus/companion-module-renewedvision-propresenter/HELP.md

 9. If you would like your StreamDeck to be able to display "Video CountDown" timers, then you will also need to check the option for "Enable Stage Display App" and enter a new password (or take note of the existing password).
 9. Close ProPresenter preferences window.

-## Get the IP address of the computer running ProPresenter
+## Get the IP address (or hostname) of the computer running ProPresenter
-You can control ProPresenter on any computer within the same network, you just need to know the ProPresenter computer IP address.
-Use your knowledge of networking (or Google how) to get the IP address of the *computer running ProPresenter*.
+You can control ProPresenter on any computer within the same network, you just need to know the ProPresenter computer IP address (or hostname).
+Use your knowledge of networking (or Google how) to get the IP address (or hostname) of the *computer running ProPresenter*.

 ### Networking Tips:

-If you want to connect to ProPresenter on the *same* computer that you are running Companion on, you can use the special looback IP address of 127.0.0.1 (which is the default setting)
+If you want to connect to ProPresenter on the *same* computer that you are running Companion on, you can use the special loopback IP address of 127.0.0.1 (which is the default setting)

 If the computers running ProPresenter and Companion are separate computers and they have the option of using either a wireless or a wired network connection, then it is recommended to use a wired network connection whenever possible.
-This is because a wired network connection is *typically* more reliable and has better latency - which is good for remote control.
+This is because a wired network connection is *typically* more reliable and has better latency - which is nice for remote control.

 ## Configure the ProPresenter module in Companion
 Now you have all the info you need to go to the ProPresenter Companion module configuration and enter the IP address of the computer running ProPresenter as well as the ProPresenter port number and controller password that you took note of from ProPresenter network preferences.